 I recommend starting with a simple spreadsheet and listing all your sales and all your expenses.
 And, once you’re up to ~30 transactions per month, it’s time to move onto accounting software, like Quickbooks.
 Once a month, sit down and look at your totals.
 What are the numbers telling you?
 Are you profiting?
 If you’re not achieving your financial goals, this is where you need to make changes.
 (I teach accounting 101 for wedding pros here if this is making you panic.)

-Here are 3 action items I want you do now:
+Here are 3 action items I want you to do now:

 - Create an “Accounting Day” one day a month to track and analyze your finances.